kdrvs/ImgExtractor/README.md

-Extracting images (png, img) from all directories of a folder, for example, from an phone backup.
+Extracting files from all directories of a folder, for example, from an phone backup.
+File types: png, jpg, jpeg, gif, tif, tiff, zip, pdf, 7z, webm, rtf, mpeg.